phptuts/learnaustintech/_posts/arduino-block/2017-10-14-passive-motion-sensor.md

 39) (Challenge) Create a variable inside the IF block that equals 0.
 Call it "blink times".

 The repeat block is a lot like the IF block.
 Except for one key difference.
-It repeats the blocks inside the repeat space until the  condition is no longer true.
+It repeats the blocks inside the do until the  condition is no longer true.
 The repeat block is also known as a while loop.
 It will run while something is true.

 40) Drag the repeat block onto the screen and put it inside the if block.